top of page

 Scientific computing is a key tool for research in the physical sciences.
 Modern scientific research relies heavily on a number of highly specialized computational methods and simulation codes.
 In order to engage in theoretical physics, astronomy and chemistry research, some amount of computing knowledge is necessary.

 Unfortunately, many of these essential techniques are generally only taught at the graduate level, if at all.
-This unnecessarily high barrier to entry prevents potential undergraduate researchers from pursuing research in computational physics, astronomy and chemistry, and further disadvantages students that are historically underrepresented in the field (BIPOC, LGBTQ+ students, etc.).
+This unnecessarily high barrier to entry prevents potential undergraduate researchers from pursuing research in computational physics, astronomy and chemistry.

 Tenets of CRANE's program